Stem Cell Research at Yale

 Amongst the many important lines of scientific inquiry are:

 One of the primary goals of the Yale Stem Cell Center is to promote cross-fertilization amongst the member laboratories, which will lead to more fruitful research, serendipitous discoveries, and increased funding opportunities.
-To become a member of the Yale Stem Cell Center please send an email to email@example.com and request an application.
+To become a member of the Yale Stem Cell Center, please fill out the membership application.